General-Tao-Ventures/cartha-cli/README.md

 ### `cartha prove-lock`

 The happy path.
 Submit a lock proof for your USDC deposit to the verifier.
-This command handles the entire EIP-712 signing workflow, supporting both local signing (with your EVM private key) and external signing (MetaMask, hardware wallets, etc.).
+This command handles the entire EIP-712 signing workflow, supporting both local signing (with your EVM private key) and external signing (MetaMask, hardware wallets, etc.). **Note:** `lockDays` is not included in the LockProof—it is always read from the on-chain `LockCreated` event.

-### `cartha extend-lock`

-Extend your lock period by submitting a new lock proof with updated lock days.
-This command automatically retrieves your current lock proof details and allows you to update the lock period. **Important:** This REPLACES your lock days (calculated from current time), not extends them.

 ### `cartha claim-deposit` - *`Not Recommended!`*